 Massimiliano Granieri is associate professor of Comparative Private Law at the Department of Mechanical and Industrial Engineering of the University of Brescia and adjunct faculty at LUISS Guido Carli, Department of Management, and at Widener Law School.
+He was invited professor at the Fudan University School of Management in Shanghai, China.
 He was visiting Ph.D. student at the George Washington University National Law Center (Washington, D.C.) and visiting scholar at the Jamail Center for Legal Studies of the University of Texas at Austin, School of Law.
 Professor Granieri earned a J.D. (cum laude) in Comparative Law from the LUISS Guido Carli Law School.
 He received a Master of Laws (LL.M.) from the University of California at Berkeley, Boalt Hall School of Law; a Ph.D. in Comparative law from the University of Florence and was awarded the Jemolo Fellow at the Nuffield College, Oxford.

 In his professional life, professor Granieri has been admitted to practice in Italy as an attorney-at-law (Rome bar).
 Former Head of the Intellectual Property and Technology Transfer group at the Fondazione Torino Wireless, he practiced law in Italy and was legal counsel with the Office of Technology Transfer of University of California (Oakland), working in the field of university/industry relations and international technology transfer deals.
 He is member of the Italian Association of Comparative Law, the Italian Society of Law and Economics, and AIPPI.